What is “Free Range?”

-Don’t be fooled.
-More eggs are now touting “cage-free” on their labels these days.
+Don’t be fooled by factory CAGE FREE!
+More and more eggs are now touting “cage-free” on their labels these days because of the high consumer demand.
 Some of them are still crowding too many hens into simply bigger cages than before (and thus able still to say cage free as they are considered “enhanced cages”).
+Others are using Aviary Systems that are floor to ceiling enclosures that do allow hens some freedom of movement, but are also being used to cram hundreds of thousands of hens into a single “barn.”
 Even some Organic brands are being allowed to deny their hens any outdoor access because they were “grandfathered” in.

 That’s why all our eggs are also labeled Certified Humane®, meeting the rigorous requirements of the “gold standard” of farm animal care.
 That certification and our brand name is your guarantee that our hens’ are truly raised in a humane, sustainable, and healthy manner!

 Outdoor access to organic grass—with care.
 Our organic hens have plenty of access to the outdoors, on organic grass fields.
 Most of the year, they roam as they please outside our barns on organically-grown grass, amid clover and wildflowers.